Radford2688/Matplotlib-Homework/README.md

 # Matplotlib-Homework
 The Power of Plots
+*see final

-There were more male mice than females
+1)There were more male mice than females

-Ketapril had the highest mean of any drug, but also the most variance - you can see the outliers pulling this up in the data - I'd look further into this
+2) Ketapril had the highest mean of any drug, but also the most variance - you can see the outliers pulling this up in the data - I'd look further into this

-Capomulin, results showed that the heavier the mouse the larger the volume of the tumor on average
+3) Linear correlation between size of tumor and size of mouse in Capomulin chart